 But when you sing in a mic, it catches the reflected sound along with the direct song.
 And the amount of reflected sound is quite more than human ears.

-This different version of your voice makes you feel bothered and you begin to lose confidence thinking that you are not well in microphone.
+This different version of your voice makes you feel bothered and you begin to lose confidence thinking that you are not well in the microphone.

 Fortunately, there is one hack to get rid of this problem.

-You need to set up a small home studio and begin practising in mic while recording your own voice and listening to it frequently.
+You need to set up a small home studio and begin practicing in mic while recording your own voice and listening to it frequently.
 By doing this you will become more confident and ready for the stage.